Category Archives: Creative Process

 JMW Turner (1775-1851) Self-portrait (1799)

-Once some years ago, when I was roaming the stacks at the University of Georgia library, I was struck by the titles of two books shelved side by side.
+Once, some years ago, when I was roaming the stacks at the University of Georgia library, I was struck by the titles of two books shelved side by side.
 One was entitled The Pre-Raphaelite Tragedy; its companion announced The Pre-Raphaelite Comedy.
 Though I read neither book, the juxtaposition suggested there was something gone wrong about the Pre-Raphaelite movement, or the “Brotherhood” as they called themselves.
-At least I’ve always seen it that way.
-There is too much mere illustration going on combined with a reverence for the myths and ballads of the medieval world.
+At least, I’ve always seen it that way.
+There is too much mere illustration going on combined with a reverence for the myths and ballads of a sanitized medieval world.
 It is a “Pugin-esque” fantasy that has little resonance for me.
-Still, as my knowledge of their art was based on what I’d seen in books, I felt I owed them a first hand look.
-Art must be seen in the original as it was intended to be seen, or it’s really not seen at all.
-That is why, in the fall of 2012, being in London, I found myself in at the Tate Britain, patiently shuffling past paintings by Rossetti, Millais, and Waterhouse, drifting in a human current of school children, tourists, and pensioners.
-As I moved through the crowded rooms looking at the Pre-Raphaelites with their decisive colors, crisp drawing, and faux-medieval splendor, I could not escape the realization that my relationship with the Brotherhood was not improving.
+Still, my knowledge of the Brotherhood’s art was based on what I’d seen in books, and I felt I owed them a first-hand look.
+Art must be seen in the original, or it’s not seen at all.
+That is why, during the fall of 2012, in London, I found myself at the Tate Britain, patiently shuffling past paintings by Rossetti, Millais, and Waterhouse.
+As I moved through the crowded rooms, drifting in a human current of school children, tourists, and pensioners looking at the Pre-Raphaelites with their decisive colors, crisp drawings, and faux-medieval splendor, I could not escape the realization that my relationship with the Brotherhood was not improving.

-Art must be seen in the original, as it was intended to be seen, or it’s really not seen at all.
+Art must be seen in the original or it’s not seen at all.

 Slipping out of the exhibition, I made my way through the general collection to arrive with relief at the Turner Rooms.
 The amazing Mr. Turner is always a tonic for the eye.
 Turner dazzles.
-Turner is unique and demanding and a joy.
+Turner is unique, demanding, and a joy.

 J. M. W. Turner was born in 1775 and had a long career ending only with his death in 1851.
 His production was continuous and prodigious.
-Beginning as a Romantic, he painted dramatically and even wrote a long epic (unfinished) poem entitled, “The Fallacy of Hope”.
-His work during this period would have established him as a great artist, but Turner continued to change, to grow, and finally challenged the very notion of what art was about.
-Like Beethoven, he was lauded in his own day, but came in time to make many of his contemporaries uncomfortable.
-Pushing the envelope year after year, pressing his use of color, dramatic gesture, tonality, and unconventional composition ever farther, his work evolved beyond the point where many of his time could comprehend it.
+Beginning as a Romantic, he painted dramatically and even wrote a long epic (unfinished) poem entitled “The Fallacy of Hope.”
+Though the poem is of no value, Turner’s work during this period established him as a great artist.
+And yet, he continued to change, to grow, and finally challenged the very notion of what art was about.
+Like Beethoven, he was lauded in his own day but came in time to make many of his contemporaries uncomfortable.
+Pushing the envelope year after year, pressing his use of color, dramatic gesture, tonality, and unconventional composition ever further, his work evolved beyond the point where many of his time could comprehend it.
 His late works, done after he turned 60, are revolutionary even today.
 And being a decent sort of chap, he bequeathed a great deal of his art to the British government so it might be freely displayed.
 Much of it now resides in the Tate Britain.

 Fishermen at Sea